 Whether women, just because they are women, are sold, abused, or killed, can we all say, “It is wrong,” without being challenged?

 Katharine is a writer, speaker, women's counselor, and professional mom.
-Happily married for 50 years to the same gorgeous guy.
+Happily married over 50 years to the same gorgeous guy.
 She loves cooking amazing homegrown food, celebrating grandbabies, her golden-egg-laying hennies, and watching old movies with popcorn.

 Her writing appears at Medium, Arkansas Women Bloggers, Contently, The Testimony Train, Taste Arkansas, Only in Arkansas, and in several professional magazines and one anthology.